 Are You Able to Format USB to FAT32 Now?

-Regarding the topic "how to format USB to FAT32", we analyzed the FAT32's advantage and disadvantage, and clearly know that the regular Windows File Explorer and Windows Disk Management can only deal with the USB drive under 32GB.
-If you're trying to format a large USB drive that is 64GB or 128GB, you'll need to download the third-party formatting software - EaseUS Partition Master Free, or challenge yourself to learn the Diskpart or PowerShell commands.
+Regarding the topic "how to format USB to FAT32", we analyzed the FAT32's advantages and disadvantages, and clearly know that the regular Windows File Explorer and Windows Disk Management can only deal with the USB drive under 32GB.
+If you're trying to format a large USB drive that is 64GB or 128GB, you'll need to download the third-party formatting software - EaseUS Partition Master Free or challenge yourself to learn the Diskpart or PowerShell commands.

 All in all, no matter how large your USB flash drive is, EaseUS FAT32 format software is the optimal choice to format your USB drive to FAT32.
 It doesn't require the USB storage size, and most of all, it's user-friendly that everyone can benefit from it.